CalebFenton/simplify/README.md

 ./gradlew fatjar
 ```

 The Simplify jar will be in `simplify/build/libs/`.
 You can test it's working by simplifying the provided [obfuscated-example app](https://github.com/CalebFenton/simplify/tree/master/simplify/Obfuscated).
-Here's how you'd run it (you may need change `simplify.jar`):
+Here's how you'd run it (you may need to change `simplify.jar`):

 ```bash
 java -jar simplify/build/libs/simplify.jar -it 'org/cf' simplify/obfuscated-example